The story of our food couldn't be told without the talented team that creates the atmosphere and crafts the dishes we present each day.

 After more than a year transforming what was originally a small carriage house in historic downtown Mystic into what is now a cozy New England classic, Oyster Club finally opened its iconic orange doors on September 28, 2011.
 A daily changing menu, sourcing almost exclusively from local farmers, fisherman and artisans, Oyster Club believes that “our food has a story.”
 With the help of the incredible and talented restaurant team, Oyster Club has been telling that story for 5 years now.
 Oyster Club has earned regional and national attention, having been named the “Best Upscale Restaurant in CT” by the Connecticut Restaurant Association, one of the “Best Oyster Bars in America” by Travel & Leisure Magazine, and the #76 restaurant in America by the Daily Meal, on their annual “101 Best Restaurants in America” list.

 In 2013, building on the success of Oyster Club, Dan and executive chef James Wayman partnered to open Engine Room in a restored marine engine factory on the banks of the Mystic river.
 Almost 3 years later, it joins its sister restaurant as one of the great bar & food scenes in Connecticut.
 With a constantly evolving beer & cocktail program, coupled with American comfort food prepared using ingredients from the same farmers, fisherman and artisans as Oyster Club, Engine Room is the perfect place to gather with friends and family.
+In 2017 Dan and James opened Grass & Bone, a neighborhood butcher shop and restaurant specializing in whole animal butchery.

-Dan and his wife Jane now live in Stonington on a 250-year-old historic farm property.
+Dan, his wife Jane and son Levi, now live in Stonington on a 250-year-old historic farm property.
 Stone Acres Farm, a 63-acre former dairy and provision farm, dates back to 1765 and is one of the most iconic farm properties remaining in CT.
 With it’s grand main house, stone walls, pastures, orchards, woodlands and wetlands, the property is as diverse and interesting as the plans for it.
 With a proposal to bring back full farming activities, coupled with artisan food production, an on-site market, farm dinners and a restaurant, Stone Acres Farm will become a “must see” for regional food tourists, and a daily staple for the local community.

 James Wayman Executive Chef